MicrosoftDocs/office-developer-client-docs.pt-BR/docs/access/desktop-database-reference/copydatabasefile-macro-action.md

 > [!NOTE]
-> <P>[!OBSERVAçãO] This action will not be allowed if the database is not trusted.
-For more information about enabling macros, see the links in the See Also section of this article.</P>
+> [!OBSERVAçãO] This action will not be allowed if the database is not trusted.
+For more information about enabling macros, see the links in the See Also section of this article.